docker-hy/docker-hy.github.io/data/part-1/section-1.md

 You have 5 different Python applications.
 You need to deploy them to a server that already has an application requiring Python 2.7 and of course none of your applications are 2.7.
 What do you do?

-Since containers package the software with all of its dependencies, you package the existing app and all 5 new ones with their respective python versions and that's it.
+Since containers package the software with all of its dependencies, you package the existing app and all 5 new ones with their respective Python versions and that's it.

 I can only imagine the disaster that would result if you try to run them side by side on the same machine without isolating the environments.
 It sounds more like a time bomb.
 Sometimes different parts of a system may change over time, possibly leading to the application not working.
 These changes may be anything from an operating system update to changes in dependencies.

 ### Scenario 3: Development ###

 You are brought into a dev team.
-They run a web app that uses other services when running: a postgres database, mongodb, redis and a number of others.
+They run a web app that uses other services when running: a Postgres database, MongoDB, Redis and a number of others.
 Simple enough, you install whatever is required to run the application and all of the applications that it depends on...

 What a headache to start installing and then managing the development databases on your own machine.

-Thankfully, by the time you are told to do that you are already a docker expert.
-With one command you get an isolated application, like postgres or mongo, running in your machine.
+Thankfully, by the time you are told to do that you are already a Docker expert.
+With one command you get an isolated application, like Postgres or Mongo, running in your machine.

 ### Scenario 4: Scaling ###

-Starting and stopping a docker container has little overhead.
+Starting and stopping a Docker container has little overhead.
 But when you run your own Netflix or Facebook, you want to meet the changing demand.
 With some advanced tooling that we will learn about in parts 2 and 3, we can spin up multiple containers instantly and load balance traffic between them.

 Container orchestration will be discussed in parts 2 and 3.
 But the simplest example: what happens when one application dies?
 The orchestration system notices it, splits traffic between the working replicas, and spins up a new container to replace the dead one.